 How to Smoke Prime Rib (our favorite way to do it)

 Smoking prime rib is also a great way to cook it.
-It’s a good method to use to really render the fat and breakdown the connective tissue.
+It’s a good method to use to really render the fat and break down the connective tissue.

 - Prepare your smoker.
 You want your smoker at 220 -245 degrees during the entire cook

 - Place the seasoned prime rib roast onto the smoker.
-You can do this straight from the the fridge.
+You can do this straight from the fridge.

-- Smoke the until the internal temperature of the meat at your preferred level.
+- Smoke the until the internal temperature of the meat is at your preferred level.
 You can go 135 degrees for medium rare or 125 degrees for rare.

 - Pull the smoked rib roast from the smoker and allow it to rest for at least 20 minutes covered.
 You can use a cooler to rest the prime rib if your guests aren’t ready to eat yet.

 My Tricks of Trade: Grilling a Prime Rib